 b. provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries.

-This is a summary of significant accounting policies and other explanatory information referred to in our audit report of even date.
+This is a summary of material accounting policies and other explanatory information referred to in our audit report of even date.